Spectrum Analysis

 Multiply data by Constant

 Multiply data with a floating point number.
 To divide use fractional factors.
+Interface like in addc or cut

-mulf factor multiplies whole spectrum in work area
+mulf factor multiplies current spectrum

-mulf factor id
+mulf id factor

 multiplies data in spectrum id.